Grand Coulee Dam: Spillway

-Grand Coulee Dam's spillway is 1650 ft long and is an overflow, drum-gate controlled type with a 1000000 ft3/s maximum capacity.
+The Grand Coulee Dam's spillway is 1650 ft long and is an overflow, drum-gate controlled type with a 1000000 ft3/s maximum capacity.
 A record flood in May and June 1948 flooded the lowlands below the dam and highlighted its limited flood control capability at the time, as its spillway and turbines hit a record flow of 637800 ft3/s.
 The flood damaged downstream riverbanks and deteriorated the face of the dam and its flip bucket at the base (toe) of the spillway.
 The flood spurred the Columbia River Treaty and its provisions for dams constructed upstream in Canada, which would regulate the Columbia's flow.

 Cost benefits

-The Bureau of Reclamation in 1932 estimated the cost of constructing Grand Coulee Dam (not including the Third Powerplant) to be $168 million; its actual cost was $163 million in 1943 ($ in dollars).
+The Bureau of Reclamation in 1932 estimated the cost of constructing the Grand Coulee Dam (not including the Third Powerplant) to be $168 million; its actual cost was $163 million in 1943 ($ in dollars).
 Expenses to finish the power stations and repair design flaws with the dam throughout the 1940s and '50s added another $107 million, bringing the total cost to $270 million ($ in dollars), about 33% over estimates.
 The Third Powerplant was estimated to cost $390 million in 1967, but higher construction costs and labor disputes drove the project's final cost in 1973 to $730 million ($ in dollars), about 87% over estimates.
 Despite estimates being exceeded, the dam became an economic success, particularly with the Third Powerplant exhibiting a benefit-cost ratio of 2:1.
 Although Reclamation has only irrigated about half of the land predicted, the gross value of crop output (in constant dollars) had doubled from 1962 to 1992, largely due to different farming practices and crop choices.
 The Bureau expects the money earned from supplying power and irrigation water will pay off the cost of construction by 2044.